How Flooding Affects Crops

 – Prolonged saturation also increases the possibility of injury and death, since oxygen is compromised and of course any type of plant requires oxygen to survive.
 The warmer the temps are the faster the available oxygen is used up.

 – Healthy growing plants will be firm and white or yellow in color, while damaged or dead plants will be soft and gray or brown in color.

-– Surface crusts have also been known to form when water subsides and soil dries quickly.
+– Surface crusts have also been known to form when the water subsides and the soil dries quickly.
 This obstructs the air exchange in the root system, making a full recovery unlikely.

 – Extended period of saturation may also negatively affect the vigor of the plant, with root health compromised until the soil has dried to normal levels.

 – Saturated soil conditions also promote the development of seedling diseases such as Pythium, and these will be prevalent in the most poorly drained areas of the field.